axe Developer Hub Glossary

 Gitless

-Gitless refers to using the @axe-core/watcher package without a Git repository.
-You're not required to use a Git repository, but a Git repository allows you to associate accessibility defects with specific code changes, aiding in their resolution.
+Gitless refers to a Developer Hub project with a test suite that doesn't use a Git repository.
+While not required, a Git repository allows you to associate accessibility defects with specific code changes, aiding in their resolution.

 Impact